 To help you plan your trip, here are our top three things to do on Little St. Simons Island:

 1. Stay at The Lodge on Little St. Simons Island

 Known for its privacy, The Lodge on Little St. Simons Island features six charming cottages, several of which date back to the early 1900s.
 It can host a total of 32 guests at one time, making it an ideal destination for family reunions and small gatherings.
 Guest activities are focused on naturalist pursuits on the island, as well as bicycling.

-Relax in private luxury as you enjoy the swimming pool, full bar, or extravagant dining between naturalist adventures.
+Relax in private luxury as you enjoy the swimming pool, full bar, or farm-to-table dining between naturalist adventures.
 You won't regret it.